nflu/MNIST/README.md

 There were also times when I was concerned that the model was not working but I just needed to let it train for more steps.
 I was running my model for iterations on the order of hundreds whereas I saw others used at least ten times that.
 I think I didn't quite appreciate how long training deep learning models takes before this project.

-I would also note that in classification problems like this the actual cost function you would like to minimize is the accuracy of your model but this is not differentiable so you instead use something differentiable function that approximates it like logloss, cross entropy or MSE.
+I would also note that in classification problems like this the actual cost function you would like to minimize is the accuracy of your model but this is not differentiable so you instead use some differentiable function that approximates it like logloss, cross entropy or MSE.
 Some are better approximations than others but you still might have gradient descent steps that will decrease the cross entropy say but will increase the number of examples your model misses.

 Also it is super important that you have some way to save the configuration of your model after training.
 I accidentally lost hours worth of a trained model.